1. Home

 • Do not create new task just restore the completed one = the task is restored also with all previous discussion, where you can carry on, reports are merged, if you create a new task there is no history and it is plain new task

-• Copy the first comment to a new task = please note the most important information is in the first comment, that comment is always copied to the new repeated task
+• Copy the description into the new task = please note the most important information is in the description, it is always copied to the new repeated task

 How to create repeated task